powerfulseal/powerfulseal/README.md

 - changing the configuration (either overwriting the remote policy file or copying the changes to clipboard)
 - stopping/killing individual nodes and pods

-To start the web interface, use flags `--server --server-host [HOST] --server-port [PORT]` when starting PowerfulSeal in autonomous mode and visit the web server at `http://HOST:PORT/`.

 ![web interface](./media/web.png)

 ### Writing policies